huangyuxiang03/huangyuxiang03.github.io/_pages/about.md

 <!-- - Maintainer: [MiniCPM](https://github.com/OpenBMB/MiniCPM) github repository -->

 - *2022 autumn - 2023 spring*: Supporting education for Qinghai University, involved in *The foundation of Programming (higher level)* teaching.
 Lecture 1: [Search](https://cloud.tsinghua.edu.cn/f/a32ef2f86127456abb43/?dl=1) (In Chinese).
 Lecture 2: [Graphs and Trees](https://cloud.tsinghua.edu.cn/f/a8a5b591cb6649a78936/?dl=1) (In Chinese).

+# Collaborators

+I work closely with the MLSys guys ([Xu Han](https://thucsthanxu13.github.io/) (Research Assist.
+Prof.), [Weilin Zhao](https://achazwl.github.io/) (PhD.
+Candidate) and Ao Sun (M.Sc.
+Student)) in my lab, TsinghuaNLP Lab.
+If you want to work with me as a collaborator, please feel free to reach out.
+I'm also welcoming to all kinds of discussion, e.g. MLSys, AI, academic choice, daily life, etc. Here, I'd like to list the people I have collaborated with.

+- Mingye Li @Central South Univ.
+(2024.Summer - Now)

 # More